hausgold/grape-jwt-authentication/README.md

 ### Full RSA256 example

-Here comes a full example of the opinionated RSA256 usage with a remote RSA public key location, with enabled caching and full token payload verification.
+Here comes a full example of the opinionated `RSA256` algorithm usage with a remote RSA public key location, enabled caching and a full token payload verification.

 ```ruby
 # On an initializer ..